gencat/sge_plus/README.md

 Require missing factories in `spec/factories.rb`

-Add `require "rails_helper"` to your specs and execute them from the root directory, i.e.:
+Add `require "spec_helper"` to your specs and execute them from the root directory, i.e.:

 ```bash
 bundle exec rspec --backtrace